jszlenk/Page-with-Angular-and-NodeJS/README.md

 ![Foundation_Framework](https://img.shields.io/badge/Foundation_Framework-6.43-blue.svg)

 Responsive and cached website at Node.js, Express with Motion UI and Stylus.
-A good template for building larger solutions, such as CMS, CRM only in JavaScript.
+A good template for building larger solutions, such as CMS, CRM entirely in JavaScript.

 ### Installation

-#### NPM (server-side)
+##### NPM (server-side)

 ```nodejs
 npm install